Mission and Goals

 - Develop in students' writing sound organization of thought, clarity in the structure of sentences and paragraphs, forceful, energetic prose and critical thinking; undergird the Writing Across the Curriculum Program in the undergraduate colleges; provide remedial instruction for those students who require it; and bring students with second language and dialect interference problems into the mainstream of standard written English

-- Offer at the Writing Centers tutorial and collaborative aid to students from all colleges and levels of the university
+- Offer tutorial and collaborative aid at the LUC Writing Centers at Lake Shore and Water Tower Campuses to students from all colleges and levels of the university

 - Foster in students an appreciation and enjoyment of literature's aesthetic and intellectual elements

-- Enable students to transfer some of their sensitivity to language and literary structure to their own writing, through a required writing component in each course
+- Enable students to transfer sensitivity to language and literary structure to their own writing, through a required writing component in each course

 - Offer guidance and training in the writing of fiction, poetry and non-fictional prose